vincentbernat/nodecastor/README.md

     hosts: files mdns4_minimal [NOTFOUND=return] dns mdns4

 ## Command-line helper

 The functionality of this library can be tested with the `chromecast` helper.
 Invoke it with `chromecast -h` to get help.

+# Protocol description

+There is no formal description of the protocol.
+However, you can look at `channel.js` which shows how to build messages, layer by layer.